|An early design sketch of mine for the pitch.|

 Like most of the work I did for WDTVA, I moved onto the next set of concepts for new shows, commercials and specials and didn't work on the actual series.
-My "DuckTales"buddy Alan Zaslove along with Tad supervised production of the show expertly along with a solid talented crew.
+My "DuckTales"buddy Alan Zaslove supervised production of the show expertly along with a very solid talented crew.
 This series would become yet another notch in the Disney TV belt running from 1991 to 1995.
 "Darkwing Duck" was the first Disney Afternoon offering that was created as a parody of a specific genre.
 It was a marvelous send-up of superhero , pulp fiction presented within a canvas of film noir imagery.
 You would think that after cancellation, that would be it for our mighty mallard but only recently Disney revised the franchise by licensing an ongoing monthly comic book series entitled, "The Duck Knight Returns."
 I mean really, can a new series be far behind?
 Do I hear...

 "LETS GET DANGEROUS!"